Igor Ivanov: Minister of Foreign Affairs

 He was appointed Minister of Foreign Affairs on September 11, 1998.
 As Russian foreign minister, Ivanov was an opponent of NATO's action in Yugoslavia.
 He was also an opponent of the U.S. invasion of Iraq.
 Ivanov played a key role in mediating a deal between Georgian President Eduard Shevardnadze and opposition parties during Georgia's "Rose Revolution" in 2003.

 Later career

 Ivanov was succeeded by Sergey Lavrov as foreign minister in 2004, and appointed by President Vladimir Putin to the post of Secretary of the Russian Security Council.
 On 9 July 2007, he submitted his resignation, which was accepted by President Putin on 18 July.

 Ivanov is the president of the Russian International Affairs Council (RIAC), and is a professor at the Moscow State Institute of International Relations (MGIMO-University), a member of the Supervisory Council of the International Luxembourg Forum on Preventing Nuclear Catastrophe, and a member of the European Council on Tolerance and Reconciliation.

 In 2011, Ivanov became a member of the Advisory Council of The Hague Institute for Global Justice, and in 2014 worked for The Moscow Times.
+In recent years, he appears to be staying out of the limelight and not getting involved in politics and public activities proactively.